sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-starter-mission-04/fiori-ios-scpms-starter-mission-04.md

 ---
 title: Build a Customer List
-description: Build an entity list using SAP SDK for iOS controls.
+description: Build an entity list using SAP BTP SDK for iOS controls.
 Use storyboard segues to perform navigation between the Overview screen and the customer list.
 auto_validation: true
 author_name: Kevin Muessig
 author_profile: https://github.com/KevinMuessig